 Registering the Birth

-First, you need to register the birth at your local city office within 14 days and to do this you will need a birth certificate issued by the medical staff at the hospital where your child was born.
-At the local city office you should submit a Birth Notification Form (出生届, shussan-todoke).
-Also take your Maternity and Children Health Handbook because you will given a small certificate which you should cut out and stick in your handbook.
+First, you need to register the birth at your local city office within 14 days using a birth certificate issued by the hospital.
+At the local city office, you should submit a Birth Notification Form (出生届, shussei-todoke).
+Also take your handbook because you will be given a small certificate to stick inside.

 Applying for Permission to Stay

-- Residence Certificate (住民票, jūminhyō) for all members of the family including your child.
+3. Residence Certificate (住民票, jūminhyō) for the whole family

 Child Support